port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/action-runs-tutorial.md

 - `status` - has been updated to `SUCCESS`;
 - `endedAt` - now correctly shows the time that the action run was updated;
-- `link` - now includes the link we provided, and that link will also appear in the page matching the action run in Port;
+- `link` - now includes the links we provided, and those links will also appear in the page matching the action run in Port;
 - `message` - now includes the additional info we provided and it will also appear in the page matching the action run in Port.

 :::